DOI10.47051/TABD5404

 EcuadorOrellanaWatiValencia et al. 2016

-EcuadorOrellanaYarina LodgeThis work
+EcuadorOrellanaYarina LodgeThis work; Fig. 1

 EcuadorOrellanaYasuni Scientific StationValencia et al. 2016